hmjatt/typescript-angular-research-project/README.md

    npm run build
    ```

-   This command will transpile the TypeScript code into JavaScript and output the compiled files in the `dist/` folder (or as configured in the `tsconfig.json`).
+   This command will transpile the TypeScript code into JavaScript and output the compiled files in the `dist/` folder.

    Once the project is built, run the compiled JavaScript files with: